uppsala-makerspace/loerdagskurser/docs/data/statistiker_besoekare/README.md

 ![Predictions 2025 by human](n_per_day_per_course_and_predictions.png)

-> Predictions 2025 by human, using a Gompertz fit
+> Predictions 2025 by human, using a Gompertz fit.
+> Note that both Arduino and Blender did not converge,
+> hence they are both set to zero.
+Due to this,
+> the predicted Blender values exactly overlap the
+> predicted Arduino values.

 ![Predictions 2025 by AI](predictions_2025_linear.png)